 Fancy a break in one of the most beautiful boutique hotels in York?

 York is a popular city break destination with people from both home and abroad.
-Brimming with magnificent historic buildings, fascinating museums and wonderful independent shops and eateries, it’s no wonder this stunning Yorkshire city is one of the most visited in the UK.
+Brimming with magnificent historic buildings, fascinating museums and wonderful independent shops, restaurants, cafes and bars, it’s no wonder this stunning Yorkshire city is one of the most visited in the UK.

 When booking a city break, it’s easy to head straight for the big hotel chains to look for the best deal.
 However, with big chains and budget brand hotels, you often sacrifice the level of personal service and thoughtful little extras that boutique hotels usually provide.
-With a smaller, independent hotel you’re more likely to get local treats waiting for you on arrival.
-Dining is usually a more intimate affair without lengthy queues to disappointing buffets.
+With a smaller, independent hotel you’re more likely to get local treats waiting for you on arrival and dining is usually a more intimate affair.
 Plus, you’re less likely to have to climb three flights of stairs and follow a maze of endless corridors to reach your room after a long day exploring the city.

 The Grange